-Bohemian Switzerland is as far away from Prague life as you can imagine.
-It’s a fantasy world of leafy forests, deep river gorges, and oddly-shaped sandstone arches and towers.
+Bohemian Switzerland National Park is an easy day trip from Prague, and as far away from Prague life as you can imagine.
+This place is a fantasy world of leafy forests, deep river gorges, and oddly-shaped sandstone arches and towers.

-The region earned its name thanks to two Swiss painters who lived in nearby Dresden.
-They thought the scenery reminded them of their homeland and captured the landscapes on canvas.
-It might not be Switzerland, but it was close, and the name Bohemian Switzerland stuck.
+Bohemian Switzerland earned its name thanks to two Swiss painters who lived in nearby Dresden.
+Thinking that the scenery reminded them of their homeland, they captured the landscapes on canvas.

-When we originally designed our 3-week itinerary road tripping through the Czech Republic, our plan was to spend a couple of days driving around the area.
+When we originally designed our 3-week Czech road trip, we intended to spend a couple of days driving around the area.
 Would it remind us of Switzerland?
 We didn’t know, but we were intrigued.
 Aside from seeing a couple of the more popular destinations, we had no plans further than hiking wherever the spirit moved us.

-Things changed when Czech Tourism put us in touch with Vitek, whose company, Northern Hikes, specializes in Bohemian Switzerland hiking tours.
+Things changed when Czech Tourism put us in touch with Vitek.
+His company, Northern Hikes, specializes in Bohemian Switzerland hiking tours.
 Would that interest us?

 The chance to see Bohemian Switzerland from a local’s perspective?
 Priceless!